sud0n1m/iamnotaprogrammer.com/_posts/2012-02-21-Automatic-user-retention-service.md

 If `this happens` then `send the customer that email`

-I'd rather go to the dentist and have my wisdom teeth pulled again then try to build 5 emails like that from scratch.
+I'd rather go to the dentist and have my wisdom teeth pulled again than try to build 5 triggered emails like that from scratch.
 They're a pain to create and manage in your own software, so we're making it easy to manage by using our software.

 Our Startup's Buzzwords: Big Data, Email Marketing, Customer Retention, Lifecycle Marketing, Drip Marketing, User Retention as a Service.

-So, we're making it easy to build, manage, and measure automatic customer retention.
+We're making it easy to build, manage, and measure automatic customer retention.

 ### Farewell old friends